matthias-prangl/hsro-inf-kp.github.io/README.md

 ### Rules for References

-There really are only two major rules for using references:
+There are only two major rules for using references:
 - You can either have _one_ mutable **or** _any number_ of immutable references.
 - All references must be valid at any time